For Airbnb, 2020 Was Supposed To Be A Banner Year. Then The Pandemic Hit

 "In this crisis, it felt like I was a captain of a ship and a torpedo hit the side of the ship," Chesky said in an interview with NPR by Zoom, from his San Francisco home.

 This new reality has sent Airbnb's executives into damage-control mode.
 Chesky has partnered with former U.S. Surgeon General Vivek Murthy to develop training for Airbnb hosts on how to disinfect their homes.
-Airbnb is also requiring rooms to remain empty for 24 hours between guest stays.
+Airbnb is also requiring rooms that opt into the new cleaning protocols to remain empty for 24 hours between guest stays.
 Prospective guests will be able to use the online platform to choose rooms that will be vacant for at least 72 hours, which is how long the coronavirus could live on plastic and stainless steel.

 "In this new world, I think cleanliness is paramount.
 And so, this is now a paramount priority of Airbnb as well," said Chesky, whose cleaning push was followed by similar announcements by major hotel chains like Hilton and Marriott.